-The mission of LUCOM-SAA is to support the spouses and partners of student-doctors, establish positive relationships among members and promote the osteopathic profession and LUCOM within the community.
+The mission of LUCOM-SAA is to support the spouses of student-doctors, establish positive relationships with members and promote the osteopathic profession and LUCOM within the community.

 The organization consists of parents, spouses, students, faculty, administrative staff and others.
-Currently, there are more than 50 LUCOM-SAA members.
-Every month, members attend a general business meeting to vote on issues like fundraising, philanthropy work and student support.
+Currently, there are more than 50 members.
+Every month, members attend a general business meeting to vote on fundraising opportunities, philanthropy work, and student-doctor development.

-LUCOM-SAA sends at least one member to the American Osteopathic Association (AOA)-OMED conference every year.
+LUCOM-SAA sends at least one of its members to the American Osteopathic Association (AOA)-OMED conference every year.
 The organization also attends the Advocates for the American Osteopathic Association (AAOA) conference and the National SAA Workshop annually.

 *Note: Babysitting will be provided at business meetings.

 - July 27 - LUCOM-SAA Social

 LUCOM-SAA gives members and student-doctors plenty of opportunities to unwind and connect with one another throughout their journey.
 The organization believes fellowship among members and student-doctors helps to uphold the Christ-centered values of Liberty University and LUCOM.